sainnhe/gruvbox-material-vscode/README.md

 ## Contribution

-To be honest, I'm not an advanced user of vscode, I port gruvbox-material to vscode just because I need an eye-friendly working environment in Windows (WSL is painful).

-The workbench colors are based on [jdinhify/vscode-theme-gruvbox](https://github.com/jdinhify/vscode-theme-gruvbox), but many of them haven't been tested because I don't know where I can see them, and I can't optimize popular extensions for the same reason.
-The only thing I can do is to optimize common file types.

-Therefore, if you feel that some workbench colors are weird, feel free to open a PR :)

 To hack this theme, clone the repository on github and open the folder using vscode, then modify colors in `./themes/*` and press `F5`.

 [Extension Guides: Color Theme](https://code.visualstudio.com/api/extension-guides/color-theme#create-a-new-color-theme)